Variants of the Gy\`arf\`as-Sumner Conjecture: Oriented Trees and Rainbow Paths: Induced rainbow paths

 Theorem~\ref{thm:rainbowpaths} follows from Lemma~\ref{lem:decreasing_tree_lemma} in a straightforward way.

 \rainbowpaththm*

 \begin{proof} Let $k$ be the number of colors used in the proper coloring of $G$.
 For a given ordering of the colors in $G$, we can apply Lemma~\ref{lem:decreasing_tree_lemma} on $G$ and a path on $s$ vertices (choosing any endpoint of the path as its root), and thereby conclude that there is a decreasing path on $s$ vertices that is induced in $G$.
+As noted in Definition~\ref{def:dectree}, this path is clearly also a rainbow path in $G$, and therefore it is an induced rainbow path in $G$.
 Note that a particular decreasing path $P$ can be produced by the application of Lemma~\ref{lem:decreasing_tree_lemma} for at most $2k!/s!$ different orderings of the $k$ colors of the proper coloring of $G$.
-Thus, if we apply Lemma~\ref{lem:decreasing_tree_lemma} for all the $k!$ different orderings possible for the colors in $G$, we get at least $s!/2$ different decreasing paths in $G$. \end{proof}
+Thus, if we apply Lemma~\ref{lem:decreasing_tree_lemma} for all the $k!$ different orderings possible for the colors in $G$, we get at least $s!/2$ different induced rainbow paths on $s$ vertices in $G$. \end{proof}

-Theorem~\hyperref[rainbowpathk2r]{\ref{thm:rainbowpaths}\ref{rainbowpathk2r}} shows that every properly colored $C_4$-free graph $G$ having $\chi(G)\geq\frac{s^2+s} {2}$ contains $s!/2$ induced rainbow paths on $s$ vertices.
+Theorem~\hyperref[rainbowpathk2r]{\ref{thm:rainbowpaths}\ref{rainbowpathk2r}} shows that every properly colored $C_4$-free graph $G$ having $\chi(G)\geq\frac{s^2-s+2}{2}$ contains $s!/2$ induced rainbow paths on $s$ vertices.
 This improves the result of Gy\'arf\'as and Sark\"ozy, who showed that there exists a function $h(s)=\Omega((2s)^{2s})$ such that every graph having girth at least 5 and chromatic number at least $h(s)$ contains an induced rainbow path on $s$ vertices, not only in the bound, but also in the fact that it guarantees the existence of several rainbow paths.
 Notice that Theorem~\hyperref [rainbowpathk2r]{\ref {thm:rainbowpaths}\ref{rainbowpathk2r}} applies to a wider class of graphs than the graphs with girth at least 5 and that Theorem~\hyperref[rainbowpathgirth]{\ref{thm:rainbowpaths}\ref{rainbowpathgirth}} gives better and better bounds as the girth increases.

 If \(c\) is a proper coloring of a graph \(G\), let \(\mu(G,c)\) be the number of vertices in the largest induced rainbow path in \(G\) with respect to \(c\).
 Let \(\mu(G) := \min_c\mu(G,c)\) over all proper colorings \(c\) of \(G\).
 In the context of induced rainbow paths, Theorem~\hyperref[rainbowpathgirth]{\ref{thm:rainbowpaths}\ref{rainbowpathgirth}} shows that linear bounds on $\ell(s,\mathcal{C}_g)$ can be achieved when \(g = \Omega(\log s)\).
 More precisely, if \(G\) is a graph with girth \(g \geq 4 + 4\log s\) and \(\chi(G) \geq 2s\), then \(\mu(G) \geq s\).
 Babu et al.~\cite{Manu} proved that \(\ell(s,\mathcal{C}_s) =s\), i.e. $\mu(G) = \chi(G)$ if $\chi(G) \ge g(G)$.
 They asked whether there exists some constant $c<1$ for which it can be shown that $\mu(G)=\chi(G)$ for every graph $G$ having girth at least $c\cdot\chi(G)$.
 Note that our result above implies that there exists a function $h$ such that for every $\epsilon<1$, $\mu(G)\geq\epsilon\cdot\chi(G)$ for every graph $G$ having girth at least $h(\epsilon)\log\chi(G)$.